-An employee may not engage in any outside business activity or outside employment that is inconsistent, incompatible, or in conflict with his or her functions or responsibilities as an employee of the Assembly.
-Any employee who engages in any outside business activity or employment that is in any way related to his or her functions or responsibilities as an employee shall promptly notify the Committee on Rules of that business activity or employment.
+An employee may not engage in any outside business activity or outside employment that is inconsistent, incompatible, or in conflict with the employee's functions or responsibilities as an employee of the Assembly.
+Any employee who engages in any outside business activity or employment that is in any way related to the employee's functions or responsibilities as an employee shall promptly notify the Committee on Rules of that business activity or employment.